Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

-That’s why the best leaders need to be flexible.
+That’s why the best leaders are flexible.
 They’re not afraid to cut losses and change direction when something isn’t working.
 Unexpected problems and challenges arise on a near-daily basis.
-A good leader tries to anticipate them, but is still ready to tackle unexpected problems head on.
+A good leader tries to anticipate them, but is still ready to tackle unexpected problems head-on.
 Sometimes the best thing for a project is when leaders shift directions creatively, even if it deviates from their original concept.

 Find ways to encourage flexibility among your employees, and show them that you’re open to new directions when necessary.
-Its also a best practice to be flexible with your employees’ schedules.
+It’s also a best practice to be flexible with your employees’ schedules.
 Just as the unexpected arises in business, the same goes for our personal lives.
 Be understanding when employees need a little extra time off or a late start due to unforeseen personal challenges.
 In exchange for your flexible attitude, employees will reward you with their loyalty.

 Your team members can do their best work when they’re empowered with the latest and greatest technology.
 You might be doing everything right personally as a leader, but outdated tech might restrict what your team can accomplish.

 New tech solutions can aid collaboration with your team, as well as between departments.
 Technology can help you track employee engagement and results, and ultimately boost productivity.